-III.
+II.
 INFLATION

 Presently inflation is measured by whole sale price index where weightage of essential food articles are not appropriately reflected.
-As a result of which in various food articles price has gone up in the range of 20% - 100% as compared to previous year.
 Inflation index (WPI) does not reflect such inflations through its index.
-Recent price rise in food articles and another consumer products are result of demand-supply imbalance and lack of accountability and leakaging Public Distribution System (PDS).
-Based on various reports we understand that following factors are contributing to demand-supply imbalance in consumer products yielding present inflation.
+Recent price rise in food articles and other consumer products are result of demand-supply imbalance and lack of accountability and leakages in Public Distribution System (PDS).
+Based on various reports, we understand that following factors are contributing to demand-supply imbalance in consumer products yielding present inflation.